Process Lasso - Make processes work YOUR way!

 Windows has a particularly bad problem dealing with threads that decide they want to consume every bit of CPU time they can get their hands on (CPU bound threads).
 A single CPU bound thread running at Normal priority can bring an entire single-CPU system to a stall, as demonstrated by our graphical proof of concept below.
 Yes, it is true - believe it or not!
 It is this worst case scenario that Process Lasso was originally written to address.
-By temporarily lowering the priority of the offending process, your PC can be saved from a virtual stall.
-It was later discovered that, with a few refinements, our algorithm could improve system responsiveness during periods of high CPU loads - in addition to saving the PC from a worst case scenario.
+By temporarily lowering the priority of the offending process, your PC can be saved from a full stall.

-To improve fairness, the CPU schedulers of some operating systems penalize CPU bound processes while rewarding I/O bound processes.
-This concept of punishing I/O bound processes/threads is similar to what ProBalance effectively does.
-You see, on Windows *most* threads are I/O bound.
-They give up their time slices pre-maturely as they enter a wait state for some type of I/O. Sadly, CPU bound (CPU hungry) threads also exist from time to time, and do a real number of the less greedy I/O bound threads.
+To improve fairness, the CPU schedulers of some operating systems, such as Linux, penalize CPU bound processes while rewarding I/O bound processes.
+This concept is similar to what ProBalance effectively does.
+Most threads are I/O bound.
+They give up their time slices pre-maturely as they enter a wait state for some type of I/O. However, CPU bound (CPU hungry) threads also exist from time to time, and do a real number of the less greedy I/O bound threads.
 These 'greedy threads' are at the heart of the scheduling problem mitigated by Process Lasso's ProBalance.

 ProBalance (Process Balance), is the name of our proprietary algorithm that dynamically adjusts the priority of running processes in an effort to keep your system responsive during high loads.